natjng/invite-client/README.md

 Users can sign up or login with their email address to start using Invite.
 Users can host events by creating an event and be an event guest by RSVPing to other users' events.

+## Features

+**User**
+- Can create events
+- The user creating the event is the event host
+- Can RSVP to other users' events as a guest
+- Can cancel RSVP by navigating to the event and clicking 'Cancel'
+- Can navigate to the 'Events' page to view all events on Invite
+- Can toggle 'Events' / 'Attending' or 'Hosting' to view events the user has RSVP'd to or events the user is hosting
+- Can edit profile

+**Event**
+- Event belongs to a host
+- Event can have many guests
+- When user is logged in, event card/event shows whether the current user is the event host or if the event has been RSVP'd to

 ## Installation

 Clone repository.